sudoDeVinci/devinciSpaceFrontend/README.md

 Styling for the windows components is done using the [98.css](https://jdan.github.io/98.css/) package for consistency.

-The Server component of the site is a custom minimal Flask server, available [here](https://github.com/sudoDeVinci/devinci.cloud-backend).
+The Server component of the site is a custom minimal Flask server and sqlite database, available [here](https://github.com/sudoDeVinci/devincicloud-backend).

 # Usage